 1. China

 China has been going through either a huge transition or seems to be in just an economic mess.
 The emerging market considered to be one of the strongest seems to be losing its shine when compared to bigger economies.
 However, underestimating the contagion effect this emerging market can have on global financial markets is completely wrong.
 June-July-August has been turbulent periods for the Chinese stock markets and not only emerging markets but also advanced nations like Japan and US faced the repercussion of China’s slowdown.
 As China shifts from state oriented to a market oriented system, it will remain important to many economies, both emerging and advanced.
-Until then, China’s economy remains vulnerable to any changes it makes and this could spread wide volatility across financial global markets.
+Until then, China’s economy remains vulnerable to any changes it makes and this could spread wide volatility across financial global markets.2.
+Eurozone

 With Greece having faced elections on September 20, the re-election of Alexis Tsipras, the current situation may not change much for Greece.
 However, the creditors of Greece may remain in doubt regarding the capacity of Greece to pay off what it owes.
 While many investors have already exited from Greek markets, having sold their Greek bonds, the contagion effect across other markets seems highly unlikely.
 Having said that, Eurozone may face some tough decisions as it decides on some terms regarding rescue packages offered to Greece.
 Under the memorandum of understanding, Alexis Tsipras had agreed to some very strict terms for Greece (that include labor market reforms; liberalization of consumer markets; and fewer benefits for civil servants).
 However, this was in return for a rescue bailout package of $97.2 billion.

 The creditors might be getting firmer with Greece with regards to any further bailouts being offered and this could mean higher regulations in the country.
 Whether Greece stays in the Eurozone or not may be a question the common currency union may collectively decide.
-So far, it does seem that Greece and Eurozone do not want an exit.
+So far, it does seem that Greece and Eurozone do not want an exit.However, for other international creditors like the IMF and The World Bank, such a decision (for Greece to continue being a part of Eurozone) may come in the form of more rescue packages and more bailouts for Greece.

 3. US